Is there a cure for IBS? The million dollar question...

 Taking responsibility for your IBS

-This means allowing yourself to feel and trusting yourself more.
-Instead of just relying on what other people think.
+This means allowing yourself to feel, and trusting yourself more.

-You need to become the expert of your own IBS, to understand why you have it, and what you can do for your body not to need it anymore.
+You need to become the expert of your own IBS, to understand why you have it, and what is keeping your IBS symptoms and flares coming.
+This has become my superpower.
+Why not make this faster and easier for yourself?